iptizer/k8s-workshop/docs/explore/overview.md

 # Explore

 Within the last chapter basic concepts have been demonstrated and a local development environment has been set up.
-This chapter will introduce new concepts, new software and explorative examples that can be deployed easily in Kubernetes.
+This chapter will introduce new concepts, new software, and explorative examples that can be deployed easily in Kubernetes.

+The idea is, that all apps can be tried out in the local setup.
+But also be used as a starting point for a potential production setup as introduced in the last chapter.
+There are two exceptions, ingress and OpenEBS.
+Those are not explained for the local setup as the functionality comes right out-of-the-box with minikube.

 * Volumes with OpenEBS.
 * Wordpress as a common example.